tchangkiat/aws-cdk-stacks/README.md

 > ❗ Modify your source code to use the AWS X-Ray SDK.
 This was already done for the [Sample Application](#sample-application).

-1. Update App Mesh Controller to enable X-Ray so that the X-Ray Daemon will be injected into the Pods automatically
+1. Update App Mesh Controller to enable X-Ray so that the X-Ray Daemon container will be injected into the Pods automatically

 ```bash
 helm upgrade -i appmesh-controller eks/appmesh-controller --namespace appmesh-system --set region=$AWS_REGION --set serviceAccount.create=false --set serviceAccount.name=appmesh-controller --set tracing.enabled=true --set tracing.provider=x-ray